The following Anti-Corruption and Bribery Policy (“Policy”) was adopted by the board of directors of Morneau Shepell Inc. effective May 8, 2019.

 Political, Community and Charitable Contributions

 The Company believes in contributing to the communities in which it does business and permits donations to community projects, local and foreign charities and other recipients.
 Before making a contribution, the Company needs to be certain that donations to foreign-based charities and other recipients are not disguised illegal payments to foreign officials in violation of Anti-Corruption Laws.
-Company Personnel must follow the Company’s Guidelines for Charitable Donations in making any charitable donations on behalf of the Company.
+Company Personnel must follow the Company’s Guidelines for Charitable Donations before making any charitable donations on behalf of the Company.

 The Potential for Corruption